SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 **Read-only Slice Keys**

 clrfrqflag *read-only*
     A boolean flag to indicate that a clear frequency search will be done.
     **Not currently supported.**

 cpid *read-only*
     The ID of the experiment, consistent with existing radar control programs.
     This is actually an experiment-wide attribute but is stored within the slice as well.
 This is provided by the user but not within the slice, instead when the experiment is initialized.

 rx_only *read-only*
     A boolean flag to indicate that the slice doesn't transmit, only receives.

 slice_id *read-only*
     The ID of this slice object.
 An experiment can have multiple slices.
 This is not set by the user but instead set by the experiment when the slice is added.
-It will be unique to an experiment run.
+Each slice id within an experiment is unique.
 When experiments start, the first slice_id will be 0 and incremented from there.

 slice_interfacing *read-only*
     A dictionary of slice_id : interface_type for each sibling slice in the experiment at any given time.